novacbn/gmodproj/README.md

 ## Current Status
-`gmodproj` is currently in `pre-alpha`, and is recommended only for experimental and testing purposes only!
+`gmodproj` is currently in `pre-alpha`, and is recommended only for experimentation and testing purposes only!
 So keep this in mind:
 * Documentation is sorely lacking, that's **next priority**!
-* `manifest.gmodproj` and `lock.gmodproj` files are both not standardized as-of yet.
+* `.gmodmanifest` and `.gmodpackages` files are both not standardized as-of yet.
 In the future these may break.
 * `gmodproj` does not support a watch mode yet, so `gmodproj build` must be ran manually.
 * Remote package installation is not supported as-of yet, packages must be manually installed to your project's `packages` folder _(or other specified search paths)_.
 * The API for extending `gmodproj` with installable packages is also not standardized, so any current extensions may also break.